 Note 2: Although not required to do so, the student is encouraged to choose a second Cognate studies area that leads to additional licensure in an area relevant to the education of deaf and hard of hearing children.
-These Cognate studies include art, elementary education, English, English as a second language, social studies and special education: general curriculum.
+These Cognate studies include art, elementary education, English, social studies and special education: general curriculum.
 The student wishing to be licensed in Education of the Deaf and Hard of Hearing in addition to another area of licensure should work closely with the program advisor.